mkdecisiondev/devdocs/aws/advanced-topics/introduction-to-cloudformation/introduction-to-cloudformation.md

 And if we open API Gateway, we can see that an API with the name of our stack has been created, with a resource called `/contact` and a post method, both of which we specified in our deploy template.

-There is a lot more to CloudFormation, but this guide and the previous one on Webpack should give a new developer enough information to create a Node.js repository from scratch and set up a few scripts to easily deploy to AWS.
+There is a lot more to CloudFormation than what's been covered here, but this guide and the previous one on Webpack should give a new developer enough information to create a Node.js repository from scratch and set up a few scripts to easily deploy to AWS.